Welding Buyer's Guide

 Shielded Metal Arc Welding (SMAW) - Stick

-This process uses a consumable electrode to support the arc.
+Arc welders process a consumable electrode to support the arc.
 Shielding is achieved by the melting of the outer flux coating on the electrode.
 Filler metal is obtained from the electrode core.

 - Good for windy, outdoor conditions